 Semiconductor Jobs Are Coming: Here’s Why — and How To Get One

-By Sarah Hicks
+By Sarah Hicks and Katie Gustafson

 Semiconductor manufacturing in the United States is booming.
-Since May 2020, investments in semiconductor and directly related projects have surpassed $200 billion, with new announcements rolling out every month.
+Fueled by federal policy, investments in semiconductors and directly related projects have surpassed $640 billion since 2020, with new announcements rolling out every month.

+That investment has created more than 525,000 U.S. jobs, and new semiconductor plants and related facilities are going up in states from California to Vermont.
 Many of the jobs created will be for semiconductor technicians, a little-known career that requires training ranging from a short-term “quick-start” certificate to a two-year associate degree.

 It’s an opportunity to join an industry that shows no signs of slowing down.